Deploy Nebari on GCP

 The Project ID information can be found at the Google Console homepage, under Project Info.

-The steps in the following sections assume you have (i) completed the Install Nebari section, (ii) confirmed that Nebari is successfully installed in your environment, (iii) opted for GCP as your cloud provider which includes installing and initializing gcloud, and (iv) already configured the Nebari environment variables.
+The steps in the following sections assume you have (i) completed the Install Nebari section, (ii) confirmed that Nebari is successfully installed in your environment, (iii) opted for GCP as your cloud provider, and (iv) already configured the Nebari environment variables.
 If you had any issues during the installation, please visit the "Get started" section of our troubleshooting page for further guidance.

 Required GCP APIs